Arty-Facts/python_docker_template/README.md

 ## Update docker environment

-In the docker file (environment/dockerfile) under install dependencies add apt packages that you need in your project
+In the file (environment/base-packeges.sh) add apt packages that you need in your project

 note that a newline will brake the RUN command and thus "\\" should be used when adding dependencies.
 More information on how docker works can be found on https://docs.docker.com/get-started/